census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 * You can pass a callback function to the exporter to process telemetry before it is exported.
 * Your callback function can return `False` if you do not want this envelope exported.
-* Your callback function must accept an [envelope](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py#L86) data type as its parameter.
+* Your callback function must accept an `envelope <https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py#L86>`_ data type as its parameter.
-* You can see the schema for Azure Monitor data types in the envelopes [here](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py).
+* You can see the schema for Azure Monitor data types in the envelopes `here <https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py>`_.
 * The `AzureLogHandler` handles `ExceptionData` and `MessageData` data types.

 .. code:: python